ssec/polar2grid/py/polar2grid/doc/source/chain.rst

 masks required to make this decision can not be remapped and used after.
 Therefore, this type of scaling must happen before remapping.

-Again, see the :doc:`Frontends <frontends>` section for more details on your specific frontend being used and the `Scripts <glue_scripts/index>` section for any possible differences your glue script of interest implements.
+Again, see the :doc:`Frontends <frontends>` documentation for more details on your specific frontend being used and the
+:doc:`Glue Scripts <glue_scripts/index>` documentation for any
+possible differences your glue script of interest implements.

 Pseudoband Creation
 ^^^^^^^^^^^^^^^^^^^

-Pseudoband creation is an optional step for a frontend to create bands that are not provided by the data files being read in.
+:term:`Pseudoband` creation is an optional step for a frontend to create bands that are not provided by the data files being read in.
 Frontends only do this if the calculations involved are simple.
 Complex calculations are usually done in another software package and then made available to polar2grid as another